LukasNiessen/ArchUnitTS/README.md

 });

 it('should only have classes with high cohesion', async () => {
-  // LCOM metric (lack of cohesion of methods)
-  // Low LCOM means high cohesion const rule = metrics().lcom().lcom96b().shouldBeBelow(0.3);
+  // LCOM metric (lack of cohesion of methods), low = high cohesion const rule = metrics().lcom().lcom96b().shouldBeBelow(0.3);
   await expect(rule).toPassAsync();
 });